British Rail Class 332: Replacement

 In March 2018, Heathrow Airport Holdings announced that operation of the Heathrow Express was to be contracted to Great Western Railway.
 However, in September 2019, Heathrow Express announced that Heathrow Airport Holdings were to continue owning Heathrow Express until at least 2028 and that instead, GWR would manage the introduction of the Class 387 to replace the Class 332.

 The first unit, 332014 was sent to be scrapped in November 2020 at Sims Metal, Peterborough.
 The last day in service for the remaining Class 332 units was 28 December 2020.
 Apart from three carriages from 332001 that were retained by Siemens, the remaining sets were scrapped by Sims Metal, Newport in the first quarter of 2021.

 Further use

-Car 63400 from 332001 is now based at Siemens Goole for private use.
+Car 63400 from 332001 was based at Siemens Goole for private use, it was later removed from the site.

 Car 78400 from 332001 is now based at the Humberside Fire and Rescue Service, and is to be used as a training asset at their Immingham station.